-This workshop series is designed specifically for school leaders and principals who want to coach teachers and provide meaningful feedback on the implementation of 21st century math instruction.
+If you want to coach teachers and provide meaningful feedback on the implementation of 21st century math instruction, you’ve come to the right place!
 Throughout this three-part series and subsequent observation and coaching sessions, participants will learn what to look for in a quality math lesson based on the 8 Core Components necessary to create a mathematically rich classroom.

 This workshop series is designed to take into account the unique role of the school leader as both coach and evaluator, and equip them to provide support for teachers in both capacities.

-Part #2: The Nitty-Gritty of Problem Solving and Real Life Application in a classroom for Administrators/Principals K-6
+Part 2: The Nitty Gritty of Problem Solving and Real Life Application

 This workshop will blend elements of the following foundational workshops, tailored to meet the specific needs of administrators and principals: Model Drawings (Grades 1-6), Performance Tasks: Assessing Student Learning Formatively, and Make It Real: Applying the 8 Mathematical Practices in Your Classroom (these workshops are a part of the Math Initiative Workshop Series and full descriptors are available on that page).
 By the end of the day, participants will also recognize what successful implementation of problem solving and real life application looks like in a classroom!